 In a fourth and final step of the procedure, all energy deposits of the simulated electrons, muons, or tau lepton decays are combined with the original reconstructed event record, from which the energy deposits of the initially selected muons had been removed, to form a hybrid event that is mostly obtained from data and only relies on the simulation for the embedded lepton pair.
 This is done at the earliest possible reconstruction step to guarantee that all subsequent quantities for the lepton identification are based on the full event information and not only on parts of the event.
 The ideal way is to combine the reconstructed object collections at the level of tracker hits and energy deposits in the calorimeter crystals.
 However, in practice, the information is combined at the level of reconstructed objects (tracks, calorimeter clusters, and muons) rather than at the level of individual hits.
-This is to avoid complications with residual small differences between the simulation geometry and the real detector.
-The tracks of the embedded leptons are reconstructed based on the geometry used for the simulation, in the otherwise empty detector, of the simulation step.
+This is to avoid complications with residual small differences between the simulation geometry used for the simulation, in the otherwise empty detector, of the simulation step.
 Since the detector in the simulation step is free from other particles, jet production, underlying event, or PU there may be a biased track reconstruction efficiency that must be checked and possibly corrected.
-Residual effects are discussed in Section 6.
+Residual effects are discussed in section 6.